hashicorp/field-workshops-terraform/docs/slides/gcp/terraform-oss/index.md

   }
 }
 ```
-.center[Example Terraform code for building an GCP instance.]
+.center[Example Terraform code for building an Google Compute Instance.]

 ???
 **And finally we have option #3, Terraform.
 Terraform uses a Domain Specific Language, or DSL that is designed to be both human-friendly and machine-readable.
 This is an example snippet of Terraform code.
 Now watch as I flip back to the previous slide.
 Would you rather have to write and maintain this complex and messy JSON, or this simple, compact terraform code?**